gitter-badger/ksrb.github.io/README.md

 * Github pages for a user are deployed under the repository [username].github.io under the master branch.
 * Therefore to avoid polluting the development branch with unnecessary files (compiled css and js) the master has been orphaned and all necessary changes are manually pulled from the [dev branch](https://github.com/ksrb/ksrb.github.io/tree/dev)
-* Major releases will be tagged
+* Releases will be tagged

 ###TODOs

 ####General
+* Replace [Foundation](https://github.com/zurb/foundation) with [Foundation for Apps](https://github.com/zurb/foundation-apps) to remove unmaintained [Angular Foundation](https://github.com/pineconellc/angular-foundation) dependency
+* Consider replacing Ruby Sass and Compass with [node-sass](https://github.com/sass/node-sass)
 * Code Quality
     * Testing not implemented
-    * Folder structure questionable need to consult best practices guide
+    * Folder structure improved but should still consults best practices for more hints

 ####Navbar section
 * Content